Join IDA-FL’s Lunch & Learn Webinar Series

 Presented by E. Judith Cohen, Ed.D.

-This presentation will focus on the definition of dyslexia, characteristics of children with dyslexia, and strategies that parents (and teachers) can provide to support student learning.
+This presentation focuses on the definition of dyslexia, characteristics of children with dyslexia, and strategies that parents (and teachers) can provide to support student learning.
 The definition and importance of Structured Literacy will be discussed.
-Resources and websites will be provided.
+Links to resources provided below.

 Dyslexia Awareness Month Gets State and National Recognition